0xCoto/Virgo/paper.md

 # Features

-One of the key features of `Virgo` is that it is a polyphase filterbank spectrometer, offering a  significant reduction in spectral leakage compared to the more traditional Fourier transform filterbank spectrometers, with a minimal increase in computational requirements, as described by @10.5555/524660.
+One of the key features of `Virgo` is that it is a four-tap weighted overlap-add (WOLA) Fourier transform (FT) spectrometer, offering a significant reduction in spectral leakage compared to a simple FT filterbank spectrometer that does not make use of the WOLA method, with a minimal increase in computational requirements (@10.5555/524660).
 In addition to its data-acquisition functionality that performs data reduction by time-averaging spectra in real time, `Virgo` also carries out automated analysis of the recorded samples.
 The time-averaged spectrum, the calibrated spectrum, the dynamic spectrum